Geotextiles in Landscaping

 Example: Used in retaining wall systems, slopes, or soft ground to help distribute loads and stabilize the soil.

-We've been a Winnipeg landscaping contractor for 28 years working with geotextiles, understanding their strengths and limitations.
+We've been a Winnipeg landscaping company for 28 years working with geotextiles, understanding their strengths and limitations.
 We'd love to put that expertise to work for you by installing a patio, driveway or walkway in your yard.